MakikoOhashi/wakarumade/README.md

 3. **Interact with AI Teacher**
    - Ask questions in natural language
-   - Use voice input for spoken questions
+   - Use voice input for spoken questions (microphone button)
    - Receive step-by-step guidance and hints
+   - Messages are cleared immediately upon sending to prevent duplicate submissions
+   - Conversation history is automatically saved and restored

 4. **Generate Similar Problems**
    - When you solve a problem correctly
    - Click "似た問題にチャレンジ！" to get practice problems

+5. **Session Management**
+   - Your conversation history is automatically saved
+   - Sessions are restored when you return to the app
+   - Switch between different problems while maintaining separate conversation histories
+   - Reset to start fresh with "はじめからやり直す" button

 ## 🤝 Contributing